V4Fire/Client/src/core/component/state/README.md

 # core/component/state

-The module provides the global watchable store for all components.
-You could say it’s like Redux, only much simpler.
-Use this store to provide data of external modules to components.
+The module provides a global store for all components to access, which can be used to provide data from external modules to components.
+The store is similar to Redux, but much simpler and easier to use.
+Components can subscribe to the store to receive updates whenever the data in the store changes, and they can also update the store themselves if necessary.
+This allows for a centralized location for managing data that can be accessed by all components throughout the application.

 ## Usage